 Musgrove Willows was founded by Arthur 'Sam' Musgrove who started by cutting tree sticks for furniture back in the 1920's.

-Being a third generation willow grower, Michael calls upon over 70 years of specialised knowledge and experience, handed down to him by his father and grandfather.
-He now presides over nearly 70 acres of perfect willow growing land on the Somerset Levels, and having over 50 different varieties of willow.
+Being a third generation willow grower, Michael calls upon over 70 years of specialised knowledge and experience.
+He now presides over 100 acres of perfect willow growing land on the Somerset Levels.
+Over 60 different varieties of willow are grown here.
 The resulting products can be seen in many unusual guises:

 - The giant M5 Willow Man